**We’re travelling back in time to review one of the more famous trade secret cases of the past decade.**

 As a result, many DoubleVerify brands opted not to have their ads appear on FilmOn’s website – which decimated the streaming company’s bottom line.
 After all, like many online-based businesses, Internet advertising dollars are a significant revenue stream for FilmOn.

-When FilmOn executives learned of their company’s classification in the DoubleVerify system, they contacted the analytics advertising firm, explained how their services worked, and cogently argued that, legally speaking, FilmOn is not a copyright violator, nor adult entertainment purveyor.
+When FilmOn executives learned of their company’s classification in the DoubleVerify system, they contacted the advertising firm, explained how their services worked, arguing that FilmOn is not a copyright violator, nor adult entertainment purveyor.

 But their pleas failed; in the eyes of DoubleVerify, FilmOn remained an intellectual property infringing p-rn runner.